 The Major pentatonic scale formula is R 2 3 5 6.
 This scale is the main riff in ‘My Girl’.

 I typically use the term ‘frame’ to refer to this particular set of patterns/positions/fingerings.
-You may want to take a look at the big maps available at the Nucleus [on the path, we will be building these maps up frame by frame].

 For our purposes, we use 2 names [starting points] for this scale.
 G and Em are relatives in the key signature system [they share the ‘same’ key signature].